eutopia-collaboration-recommender/ecr-recommender/README.md

 pip install -r requirements.txt
 ```

-## Training recommender systems
+## Ablation study

 After setting up the environment, we can train the recommender systems.
-The training scripts are located in the
-`scripts` folder.
-It currently includes training scripts for the following models:
-- `train_baseline.py`: Baseline model built on LightGCN architecture on a homogeneous graph of authors.
-- `train_homogeneous.py`: A graph attention neural network (GAT) model on a homogeneous graph of authors including their
-research interests through aggregated article embeddings.
-- `train_heterogeneous.py`:
+In this repository, we provide the training
+notebooks and perform ablation studies on the models.
+A more detailed description of the models can be found in the
+[readme file](notebooks/README.md) of the `notebooks` folder.

 ### Running the FastAPI server for model inference